kjl-89/choose-your-adventure/Outbreak/scene7A.md

 # Quarantine Zone 3

-After hours, the truck halts to a stop.
+After hours on the road, the truck halts to a stop.

-A massive barrier made of concreate and barbe wire.
+Ahead stands a massive barrier of concreate and barbe wire.

 "Welcome to Quarantine Zone 3, you are safe now" says a soldier.

-They scan you and your daughter before letting your family through.
+They scan you and your daughter before allowing you through.

 A loudspeaker rings out: